 You may return to work/school after 10 days from your exposure date if you do not develop any symptoms of the COVID-19 virus.
-If you receive a negative test on or after the 5th day of quarantine and remain symptom-free, you may return to work/school on day 8.
-If you become symptomatic during the quarantine period, you will need to stay in quarantine for ten days from the onset of your symptoms.
+If you receive and provide a copy of a negative test on or after the 5th day of quarantine and remain symptom-free, you may return to work/school on day 8.
+If you become symptomatic during the quarantine period, you will need to stay in quarantine for 10 days from the onset of your symptoms.